yireo/yireo-slides/slides/yireo/enforce_better_extensions.md

 ---
 {state: light}
-# Name one bad extension provider
-~ Starting with the letter `A`
-~ With 6 letters in total
-~ From Belarus
-~ Ending with `ty`
-~ And it is NOT `Amnesty`

----
-{state: light}
-# Measuring quality
+# Measuring quality with provider X
 ~ Not complying to coding standards
-    - Not true for all modern Amasty extensions
+    - Not true for all modern X extensions
 ~ No automated tests
-    - Amasty is now gradually implementing unit tests (and integration tests) ~ Bad usage of `ObjectManager`
+    - X is now gradually implementing unit tests (and integration tests) ~ Bad usage of `ObjectManager`
-    - Last time I checked an Amasty extension, they did all correctly ~ And a lot of people are happy with Amasty
+    - Last time I checked an X extension, they did all correctly ~ And a lot of people are happy with X
-    - Amasty extensions work with Amasty extensions
+    - X extensions work with X extensions
     - Fair pricing of extensions

 ---